porterjamesj/website/content/blog/wedding-videobooth.md

 ## Making it beautiful

-Now we needed to draw something more appealing than a bounding box in response to the user's movements.
+Now we needed to draw something more appealing than a bounding box around the blobs.
 We decided to use [p5.js](https://p5js.org/) for drawing, since we were both somewhat familiar with it.
 We added p5 to our codebase and tweaked the color tracking code to use `canvas` and `video` elements generated by p5, and to be driven by p5's render loop.
 We started off by drawing a basic flower pattern using ellipses.
 We don't have video of this stage unfortunately, but here are some photos:

 ![James with flower](/assets/videobooth/james_with_yellow_flower.png)
 ![Rachel with flower](/assets/videobooth/rachel_with_yellow_flower.png)